vsowjanyarani/doc/README.md

  ![prom](https://github.com/vsowjanyarani/doc/blob/main/prome.png?raw=true:"prometheus")

   #### Installation
-  Create a namespace monitoring in eks-cluster using kubectl and deploy Promethues and grafana using prometheushelm repository and grafanahelm repository from helm community on server1
+  Create a namespace monitoring in eks-cluster using kubectl and deploy Promethues and grafana using prometheushelm repository and grafanahelm repository from helm community on jumpbox
   Refer the below links

     https://artifacthub.io/packages/helm/prometheus-community/prometheus